-The following inherent site characteristics and on-site measures to be implemented through the construction and operational phases of development to minimise the carbon footprint of the building and contribute to zero carbon objectives.
 The proposed building achieves a 13.46% improvement against Part L1A 2013 on carbon emissions, equating to a 22.46% improvement against Part L1A 2010, exceeding policy requirements.
-The energy strategy would provide benefits in terms of energy efficiency, deliverability and viability of the scheme as a whole.
-The electric heating for the Co-living would take advantage of a decarbonised National Grid. .
+The strategy provides benefits in terms of energy efficiency, deliverability and viability.
+The advantages of the electric heating option for the residential would take advantage of a decarbonised National Grid.

-The building achieves an 8.41% improvement on Building Regulations Part L1A 2013 Fabric Efficiency and incorporates a passive building specification, intended to avoid cooling requirement, Analysis of overheating would be undertaken to refine the dwelling specification, further into the development cycle.
-The glazing, ventilation system and solar control glazing would optimise solar gains and limit overheating and avoid active cooling.
+The building achieves an 8.41% improvement on Building Regulations Part L1A 2013 Fabric Efficiency.
+The design incorporates a passive building specification, intended to avoid cooling requirement.
+Analysis of overheating will be undertaken to further refine the dwelling specification, further into the development cycle;

-Lighting provision in common areas would have active sensors and the units would have water efficiency measures such as dual flush toilets, flow restrictors and reduced volume baths to limit potable water demand to below 105 litres/person/day.
-Integrated white goods would have as a minimum an A+ energy rating.
-Waste minimisation during construction would reduce the building's embodied carbon footprint.
+The glazing proportions, ventilation system and solar control glazing are designed to optimise solar gains yet limit the propensity to overheat and the dwellings do not require active cooling.
+The lighting in the common areas will include active sensors.
+The fit-out would minimise water demand.
+Water efficiency measures (such as dual flush toilets, flow restrictors and reduced volume baths) will limit potable water demand to less than 105 litres / person / day.
+Integrated white goods will have as a minimum an A+ energy rating.

-Construction impacts will be minimised through the Construction Management Plan, notably through: operation of an Environmental Management System; adoption of responsible construction management practices, including registration with the Considerate Constructor Scheme and implementation of pollution prevention policies; monitoring of construction site energy and water consumption; waste minimisation to reduce raw reduce materials demand, thereby reducing the building's embodied carbon footprint; recording of CO2 emissions associated with construction site vehicles (deliveries and waste removal); and, implementation of a Sustainable Procurement Plan to ensure key materials are responsibly sourced.
+Waste minimisation during construction will raw reduce materials demand, thereby reducing the building's embodied carbon footprint; and during occupation, the building will benefit from recycling facilities to enable the local authority waste reduction targets, diverting more materials away from landfill and reducing the occupants' carbon footprint further.
+Construction impacts will be minimised through the Construction Management Plan, notably through: operation of an Environmental Management System; adoption of responsible construction management practices, including registration with the Considerate Constructor Scheme and implementation of pollution prevention policies; monitoring of construction site energy and water consumption; waste minimisation to reduce raw reduce materials demand, thereby reducing the building's embodied carbon footprint; recording of CO2 emissions associated with construction site vehicles (deliveries and waste removal); and, implementation of a Sustainable Procurement Plan to ensure key materials are responsibly sourced